Jean-Baptiste Baudin

-Jean-Baptiste Alphonse Baudin Victor (23 October 1811 Nantua - 3 December 1851 Paris) was a French physician and deputy to the Assembly in 1849 famous for having been killed on a barricade.
+Jean-Baptiste Alphonse Victor Baudin (23 October 1811 in Nantua - 3 December 1851 in Paris) was a French physician and deputy to the assembly in 1849 famous for having been killed on a barricade during the coup of 1851.

 Career

 He studied medicine in Lyon and Paris.
 He served as a medical officer in Algeria, where he met Eugène Cavaignac.

-The events of 1851
+The coup of 1851

-Baudin was initiated into Freemasonry on 15 June 1842, at the Lodge Hall Friends of Honor French, which was suspended in 1846 3.
+Baudin was initiated into Freemasonry on 15 June 1842, at the Lodge Hall Friends of Honor French, which was suspended in 1846.

 Elected on 13 May 1849, he sat with representatives of the Mountain, and is part of the resistance committee organized by the Republicans to try to raise the workers of the Faubourg Saint-Antoine against the coup d'etat of 2 December 1851, of Prince Louis Napoleon Bonaparte (later Emperor Napoleon III).

-During the insurrection caused by the coup, a barricade was erected on 3 December by the workers of the Sainte-Marguerite, who were joined by several members, including: Pierre Malardier, Member of Nièvre and Baudin, representative of the Ain to the Legislative Assembly in 1849.
+During the insurrection caused by the coup, a barricade was erected on 3 December by the workers of the Sainte-Marguerite, who were joined by several members, including: Pierre Malardier, member of Nièvre and Baudin, representative of the Ain to the legislative assembly in 1849.

 While Victor Schoelcher, accompanied by several MPs, without arms, went out to meet a company of the 19th line coming from the Place de la Bastille with the intention to negotiate with the soldiers, laborers mocked these representatives of the people, saying: "Do you think we'll get us killed for you to keep your five dollars a day!"
-Baudin, flag in hand, mounted on the barricade stared and said: "You'll see how to die for five dollars!."
+Baudin, flag in hand, mounted on the barricade stared and said: "You'll see how to die for five dollars!"

 It was at that time a rock wounded a soldier of 19th line.

 His comrades immediately replied angrily, and Baudin fell, mortally wounded.

 The word repeatedly reported is however not attested by any eyewitness.

 It appears in the historical narrative of journalist Eugene Ténot of Paris in December 1851 written in 1868.